Student's T-Test

 From the Student's t-test Table for 0.05 (which is a 95% confidence level) and df=18 we get a "critical t-value" of 2.101

-We cannot reject the null hypothesis
+We can't reject the null hypothesis

 In everyday terms, it's as if we're saying, "Based on what we've seen, we can't conclude that the change is anything more than just random chance."